Linuxfabrik/lfops/CONTRIBUTING.md

 That last `setfacl` is what lets a rebuilt upstream image be picked up automatically.
 The cloud images are fetched from rolling `latest` URLs, and `create` re-fetches one whenever upstream is newer than the cached copy. libvirt chowns every backing file a VM boots off to `qemu`, though, so without the ACL the cached image stops being writable for you and the next refresh fails with `Destination ... is not writable`.
 The default ACL survives that chown, and each replacement inherits it again.
 The download uses mode `0664` for the same reason: a file's ACL mask comes from the group bits of its creation mode, so at `0644` the entry would be ineffective from birth.

-A refresh only happens when the VM's boot disk is absent, which is the state `destroy` leaves behind.
-Running with `--destroy=never` therefore keeps the base image pinned, so a qcow2 overlay never has its backing file swapped underneath it.
+A refresh only happens while the pool holds no boot disk at all, which is the state `destroy` leaves behind.
+Running with `--destroy=never` therefore keeps the base images pinned, so a qcow2 overlay never has its backing file swapped underneath it.
+The check deliberately looks at the whole pool rather than at the boot disk of the VM being created, because parallel runs (see below) share the pool under different instance names.

 If you set this up before that `setfacl` existed, the images already in the pool are owned by `qemu` and cannot be given the ACL after the fact.
 Delete them once and the next run re-downloads them with it.